nickpwhite/Beatnik/README.md

 # Beatnik
 Beatnik is a service that aggregates links for music streaming services given a song, album, or artist.
+It is currently deployed on Heroku at [https://beatnik-app.herokuapp.com/](https://beatnik-app.herokuapp.com/)

 ## apple_music_api
 An API client for the Apple Music API which implements only the basic functionality necessary (getting data for a song/album given a link and search).